 “Support would mean that we can simply be mum and dad to Ollie and Lisi rather than having to constantly think about what medications are needed or when the next feed is due or when he last had a wee.
 In the holidays it would mean that Lisi can play and have her childhood back.

 “I know that our story is not unique that’s why we’re asking the Chancellor to give back the funding rightfully owed to our family and thousands of others like us.”

-The DCP is calling on the public to sign Vickey’s letter too, which asks for funding to be returned and for disabled children to be seen as a priority for government.
-The DCP wants to see the most vulnerable children in England at the heart of the government’s next Spending Review.
+The DCP wants to see the most vulnerable children in England at the heart of the government’s next Spending Review in the autumn.

 Amanda Batten, Chair of the Disabled Children’s Partnership, says: “Services for disabled children have never been perfect.
 But cuts to budgets combined with a 33% increase in the number of disabled children over the last decade means we have reached a critical point – one where we need to decide what kind of country we want to be.
 We’re talking about some of the most vulnerable children in society.

-“And that’s why we’ve partnered with The Sun to launch our Give It Back campaign today, calling on the Chancellor to give back the £434 million missing from vital services that help families care safely for their disabled child.
+“And that’s why we’ve partnered with The Sun to launch our Give It Back campaign, calling on the Chancellor to give back the £434 million missing from vital services that help families care safely for their disabled child.